Spencerx/fragmentions/README.md

 ### Double-hashes in the wild

 The current [URL specification](http://url.spec.whatwg.org/#url-code-points) *does not allow* fragments to contain **#** hashes, so links with double-hashes like `<a href="##foo">` will fail current validation.
 These specifications can be updated, and the *invaliding* weakness of **##** may be conversely interpreted as a *non-conflicting* quality.

+Because of this, we have switched to a single hash fragmention by default.

 Browsers, on the other hand, *do allow* hashes, so invalid links in the wild like `<a href="##foo">` might generate conflict.
 As a result, fragmentions will always defer to fragments with matching IDs.